-Name Date of Class/ of Child: Birth: Group:
+Name of Child: - ite of Birth: Class/ Group: EDUCATIONAL VISITS ·

-EDUCATIONAL V ISITS

-EDUCATIONAL VISITS This consent will last for the entire time your child is with us at this school, but it is good practice for us to check your consent still applies when we offer residential or adventurous visits.
+This consent will last for the entire time your child is with us at this school, but it is good practice for us to check your consent still applies when we offer residential or adventurous visits.
 When we tell you about them, we will ask for current information about your child e.g. updated medical needs, sleepwalking, swimming ability etc. and offer you the chance to withdraw your consent.
 You should also complete and return any slip provided then.

-Declaration Ple ase delete as applicable
+Declaration Please delete as applicable

-en urgent medical or dental treatment or r and other activities that take place off-site and necessary pain relief during any trip or activity.
+I do / do not consent to my child taking part in school trips and other activities that take place off-site and to them being given urgent medical or dental treatment or necessary pain relief during any trip or activity.

+I understand that:

-All trips and a all visits (in adventure off-site spot School will protect of the spot of ctivities are covered by this consent and wi cluding residential trips) which take place of activities at any time and orting fixtures outside the normal school da ovide me with information about each trip of chool that I do not want my child to take part that I and my child understand and agree t chool informed if any medical information I fs may impact on any medical treatment m chool informed if any emergency contact in oply to a particular trip and I must provide a vities are appropriately insured.
-I also under cails available on request). luring the holidays or a weekend, y, or activity before it takes place.
-Int in a particular trip/activity and I should do so o abide by any trip Code-of-Conduct. have provided becomes out-of-date or where y child may receive. formation I have provided becomes out-of-date lternatives as necessary. erstand the extent and limitations of this uding allergies and travel sickness that my child hould take during off-site activities including
+- All trips and activities are covered by this consent and will include; - o all visits (including residential trips) which take place during the holidays or a weekend, - o adventure activities at any time and - o off-site sporting fixtures outside the normal school day, - School will provide me with information about each trip or activity before it takes place. - I can inform school that I do not want my child to take part in a particular trip/activity and I should do so in writing. - I must ensure that I and my child understand and agree to abide by any trip Code-of-Conduct. - I must keep school informed if any medical information I have provided becomes out-of-date or where religious beliefs may impact on any medical treatment my child may receive. - I must keep school informed if any emergency contact information I have provided becomes out-of-date or does not apply to a particular trip and I must provide alternatives as necessary. - All school activities are appropriately insured.
+I also understand the extent and limitations of this insurance (details available on request).

-those outside school hours or overnight - attach additional sheet if necessary.
+Medical Information: Details of any medical conditions including allergies and travel sickness that my child suffers from and any medicines with dosage etc. that they should take during off-site activities including those outside school hours or overnight - attach additional sheet if necessary.

-Using ParentPay and Edulink to stay in touch: To keep up to date with information about school, particularly activities, visits and fixtures: I can / cannot use the school apps ParentPay and Edulink
+Using ParentPay and Edulink to stay in touch:

+To keep up to date with information about school, particularly activities, visits and fixtures:

+I can / cannot use the school apps ParentPay and Edulink

 EMERGENCIES: Emergency Contact 1 Emergency Contact 2

 Name:

 Relationship:

-- Work: Work:
+Work: Work:

 Telephone Number(s): Home: Home:

-יימווטכונא).
 Mobile: Mobile: